mainsail-crew/docs/quicktips/remote-access.md

 <div class="alert">
 What <b>not to do</b>:
 	<ul>
 		<li>Please do not open ports of Mainsail/Moonraker in your router to the rest of the world.
-There are plenty of reports of Octoprint installations being freely accessible on the Internet, with just as many reasons why this is not a good idea.</li>
+There are plenty of reports of OctoPrint installations being freely accessible on the Internet, with just as many reasons why this is not a good idea.</li>
 	</ul>
 	<a href="https://isc.sans.edu/forums/diary/3D+Printers+in+The+Wild+What+Can+Go+Wrong/24044/" target="_blank">3D Printers in The Wild, What Can Go Wrong</a>
 </div>